 The Cape Winelands

 If you are visiting Cape Town and have a day spare, you absolutely cannot miss a day trip to the Cape Winelands or better yet, a few days to explore South Africa’s wine region at length.
+So without further ado, I have your complete guide to the Cape Winelands!

 The Cape Winelands covers a land mass of more than 21,000km² but don’t let the distance scare you – there are only a select few cities and towns that must not be missed.
 The most popular cities to visit are Stellenbosch and Franschhoek, each with their own unique flair.
 Because these are our top picks for the most vibrant cities to visit, our guide centres on these two destinations as a base to explore the region.